Mark Greenblatt: Career

 On June 9, 2021, the Office of the Inspector General issued a report titled "Review of U.S. Park Police Actions at Lafayette Park", concerning the police actions in Lafayette Square of June 1, 2020.
 The report said, "The evidence we obtained did not support a finding that the USPP cleared the park to allow the President to survey the damage and walk to St. John's Church.
 Instead, the evidence we reviewed showed that the USPP cleared the park to allow the contractor to safely install the antiscale fencing in response to destruction of property and injury to officers occurring on May 30 and 31."
 The report claimed that the decision to clear Lafayette Park had been made two days earlier, on May 30.
 Also on June 9, Inspector General Greenblatt issued a statement titled "Statement from Inspector General Mark Lee Greenblatt Regarding Special Review Report 'Review of U.S. Park Police Actions at Lafayette Park'", reaffirming the Report's claims that the decision to clear of Lafayette Square was made on May 30, two days before it was carried out.
 The Inspector General's report raised some media skepticism.
 For example, The Daily Beast characterized as "bizarre" the claim that the purpose of clearing Lafayette Square was to enable the construction of the fence.

+On January 24, 2025 President Donald Trump fired Mr. Greenblatt along with several other inspectors general.
+In response, Hannibal "Mike" Ware, the chair of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), pointed out the lack of legal standing of the removals, as notification to Congress 30 days in advance is required by law.

+While President Trump had stated his intent and reasons why to fire many of the IG, back in November 2024, it appears that Congress was not notified as required.